MicrosoftDocs/azure-docs/articles/multi-factor-authentication/multi-factor-authentication-faq.md

 **Q: What should users do if they see a 0x800434D4L error message when signing in to a non-browser application?**

 Currently, a user can use additional security verification only with applications and services that the user can access through a browser.
-Non-browser applications (also referred to as *rich client applications*) that are installed on a local computer, such as Windows PowerShell, will not work with accounts that require additional security verification.
+Non-browser applications (also referred to as *rich client applications*) that are installed on a local computer, such as Windows PowerShell, doesn't work with accounts that require additional security verification.
 In this case, the user might see the application generate an 0x800434D4L error.

 A workaround for this is to have separate user accounts for admin-related and non-admin operations.
 Later, you can link mailboxes between your admin account and non-admin account so that you can sign in to Outlook by using your non-admin account.
 For more details about this, learn how to [give an administrator the ability to open and view the contents of a user's mailbox](http://help.outlook.com/141/gg709759.aspx?sl=1).